commaai/opendbc/README.md

 The first step is to get connected to the car with a comma 3X and a car harness.
 The car harness gets you connected to two different CAN buses and splits one of those buses to send our own actuation messages.

-If you're lucky, a harness compatible with your car will already be desgined and sold on comma.ai/shop.
+If you're lucky, a harness compatible with your car will already be designed and sold on comma.ai/shop.
 If you're not so lucky, start with a "developer harness" from comma.ai/shop and crimp on whatever connector you need.

 ### Structure of a port